lucArub/localthresholding-/README.md

 also their accuracy in terms of number of pixels well converted after the application of the thresholding.

+# File structure

+ - binarization_algorithms.py**
+      in which are implemented the local thresholding algorithms.
+      This script use the methods presents in the filter_mod.py** script in which are present:
+      - the _only_mean function used for the implementation of Singh method.
+      - the _mean_std_slow function used for the time comparison test --> sauvola_slow, niblack_slow

+In the test directory are present the following:
+ - timing_comparison.py**
+      in which are evalueted the algorithms speed's.

+ - binarization-performances.py**
+      in which are calculated the 3 performance metrics (A/F-score/PSNR).

+The _only_mean function has been tested on a uniform image and as it is expected return as a output the same input image.

 # 1.Theoretical Aspects